-AP STATISTICS Open to Grades: 11-12 Credit(s): 1 Course Number: 3127 Prerequisites: Algebra II or Ho II Minimum grade Algebra II or 80 Algebra II of 90% in Notes: Weighted course at 1.2 It is expected that the the AP Exam.
-Teacher recommendate student will take
+AP STATISTICS Open to Grades: 11-12 Credit(s): 1 Course Number: 3127 Prerequisites: Algebra II or He II Minimum grade Algebra II or 80 Algebra II of 90% in Notes: Weighted course at 1.2 It is expected that the the AP Exam.
+Teacher recommendat student will take statistics.

-The AP Statistics course is equivalent to a one-semester, introductory, non-calculus-based college course in statistics.
 The course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 There are four themes in the AP Statistics course: exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
 Students use technology, investigations, problem solving, and writing as they build conceptual understanding.